integraloftheday/A11YTK/README.md

 <img src="Screenshots/options.png" width="400">

-Drag the `Subtitle Options` asset into the `Subtitle Options` property of the `SubtitleAudioSourceController` or `SubtitleVideoPlayerController` component.
+Drag the `Subtitle Options` asset into the `Subtitle Options` property of the `SubtitleAudioSourceController`, `SubtitleVideoPlayerController`, or `SubtitleTimelinePlayerController` component.

 ## Documentation